-Senate bucks bid to toss Arizona electors
+Congress bucks bid to toss Arizona electors

 The vote came after Trump supporters stormed the Capitol unlawfully on Wednesday, interrupting the joint session of Congress to certify the 2020 election.

-Rep. Paul Gosar, Arizona Republican, and Sen. Ted Cruz, Texas Republican, objected to the electoral votes out of the swing-state, where President-elect Joseph R. Biden defeated President Trump.
+Rep. Paul Gosar, Arizona Republican, and Sen. Ted Cruz, Texas Republican, objected to the electoral votes of the swing state, where President-elect Joseph R. Biden defeated President Trump.

-Mr. Trump has urged Republicans to object to the several states where he says there was election fraud.
+Mr. Trump has urged Republicans to object to the results in several states where he says election fraud occurred.
 It takes one member of the House and one member of the Senate to successfully protest a state’s electors, leading the chambers to debate the issue for up to two hours.

-The Arizona objection by the lawmakers said they protest Arizona’s electors because “they were not under all of the known circumstances regularly given.”
+The lawmakers said they protested Arizona’s electors because “they were not under all of the known circumstances regularly given.”

-After returning to the Senate, Majority Leader Mitch McConnell took to the floor, saying Congress cannot overturn the will of the people adding that there is no proof of massive scale election fraud that would tip the scale in favor of Mr. Trump.
+After returning to the Senate, Majority Leader Mitch McConnell took to the floor, saying Congress cannot overturn the will of the people and that there is no proof of massive election fraud that would tip the scales in favor of Mr. Trump.

-The Kentucky Republican broke with the president, who has alleged widespread election fraud from massive mail in voting had cost him to lose to Mr. Biden.
+The Kentucky Republican broke with the president, who has claimed widespread election fraud from massive mail-in voting caused him to lose to Mr. Biden.

 Mr. McConnell said the president’s examples of fraud have been localized but some of the claims include “sweeping conspiracy theories.”

-He noted he had supported dozens of the president’s lawsuits challenging the election, and his ability to use the courts.
+He noted he had supported dozens of the president’s lawsuits challenging the election and his ability to use the courts.

-“But over and over the courts rejected these claims including all star judges whom the president himself has nominated,” Mr. McConnell said.
+“But over and over, the courts rejected these claims, including all-star judges whom the president himself has nominated,” Mr. McConnell said.

-Meanwhile, in the House Minority Whip Rep. Steve Scalice, Louisiana Republican, said the states did not follow the constitutional process.
+In the House, Minority Whip Rep. Steve Scalice, Louisiana Republican, said the states did not follow the constitutional process.

-The objections have fractured the Republican Party, though, political and legal experts predict the objections will fail.
+The objections have fractured the Republican Party, although political and legal experts predict the objections will fail.

 Sign up for Daily Newsletters